 If the engine does not start after five to 10 seconds, especially in very cold weather (below -18 °C or 0 °F), it could be flooded with too much gasoline.
 Try pushing the accelerator pedal all the way to the floor and holding it there while holding the key in START for up to 15 seconds.
 Wait at least 15 seconds between each try, to allow the cranking motor to cool down.
-When the engine starts. let go of the key and accelerator.
+When the engine starts, let go of the key and accelerator.
 If the vehicle starts briefly but then stops again, do the same thing.
 This clears the extra gasoline from the engine.
 Do not race the engine immediately after starting it.
 Operate the engine and transmission gently until the oil warms up and lubricates all moving parts.

-Starting Procedure (Keyless Access)
+Starting Procedure

-With the Keyless Access system, the Remote Keyless Entry (RKE) transmitter must be in the vehicle.
-Press ENGINE START/STOP with the brake pedal applied.
+With the Keyless Access system, the RKE transmitter must be in the vehicle.
+Press the ENGINE START/STOP button with the brake pedal applied.
 When the engine begins cranking, let go of the button.
 The idle speed will go down as the engine gets warm.
 Do not race the engine immediately after starting it.

 If the RKE transmitter is not in the vehicle, if there is interference, or if the RKE battery is low, the Driver Information Center (DIC) will display a message.
+See "Key and Lock Messages" in the owner manual.